Cläre Barwitzky: Early life and education

 Cläre Barwitzky was born in Neisse, Upper Silesia, the daughter of a railroad worker who worked at Deutsche Reichsbahn.
 The Barwitzky family lived a hand-to-mouth existence.
 After she graduated from high school in 1932, she went to work at Companions of the Holy Francis (Compagnons de Saint-François) in Lyon, France where she was the secretary for Father Remillieux.
 (Note: It is also said that she worked as an au pair in France.)
 (Note: The Companions of the Holy Francis promote peace and justice.
 The ecumenical movement brought young people from France and Germany, historically enemies, together to foster mutual understanding and peace.)

-She returned to Germany by 1933 when she studied in Freiburg im Breisgau to be a spiritual assistant (Seelsorgehelferin) and or pastoral assistant.
+She returned to Germany by 1933 when she studied in Freiburg im Breisgau to be a spiritual assistant (Seelsorgehelferin) or pastoral assistant.
 Her curriculum aligned with Saint Francis of Assisi's ideology.
 She graduated in 1935, and became a nun.

 France

 In 1937, Barwitzky moved to the mountain commune of Vaujany in the Auvergne-Rhône-Alpes, where there was no priest at the local Catholic Church.
 Reporting to the Diocese of Grenoble, she provided pastoral care, including delivering mass and preparing children for Confirmation.

 Barwitzky prepared to meet the needs of refugees during Nazi Germany's occupation of France during World War II, including orphaned children.
 Since she was German and might be considered a spy, she tried to hide her heritage.
 She helped find Gentile families who would foster Jewish children.
 The job became dangerous when the local residents and Resistance fighters were concerned that Barwitzky's background would draw attention and jeopardize their rescue efforts.

-In 1941, she went to Loire of Saint-Étienne to work for a Catholic society that cares for families and children in need.
+In 1941, she went to Saint-Étienne in the Loire to work for a Catholic society that cares for families and children in need.
 She spoke French fluently, and her German heritage was not shared with anyone there.
 Wanting to protect Jewish children from arrest, the French Resistance (La Résistance) brought children to the Alps, where they were hidden in summer vacation homes.
 Barwitzky worked in a remote mountain camp for 30 Jewish children in Chamonix.
 She cared for the children, taught music, and honored their Jewish faith, praying Shema Yisrael with the children each morning.
 She worked with two Jewish women.
 Fella and Hanna Szmidt taught the children.